 SAN DIEGO, December 9, 2012 – In boxing, a single punch can make history.
 It can define a fighter’s career in one second.

 It was not a total shock that Juan Manuel Marquez of Mexico scored a knockout victory over his longtime rival, eight weight class and ten time champion Manny Pacquiao of the Philippines.
-It was the way it went down that has left the entire boxing world trying to catch its breath, and left everyone speculating about what may lie ahead in 2013.
+It was the way it went down that has left the entire boxing world trying to catch its breath, speculating about what may lie ahead in 2013.

 The bout started much like the very first fight of the series between Marquez and Pacquiao in 2004.
 Both fighters were energetic and active.
 Pacquiao was moving forward in his classic aggressive style, but with more head and upper body movement which was proving effective.
 Fans were excited to see Pacquiao looking like his old self, the boxer that took down opponents like Ricky Hatton, Oscar de la Hoya, and Miguel Cotto.